What is Mega Camerupt as a Raid Boss?

 Typing Overview

-Water-Type Weakness
+Water-Type Weakness (Most Important)

-- Ground is weak to Water
+- Both Fire and Ground typing are weak to Water

 - Kyogre